 Russia is shopping heaven for those who like both the finer things in life, as well as a good bargain.
 However, while some things are absolutely worth buying in Russia, there are others that should be avoided.
-Here’s your guide for shopping in Russia:
+Here’s your guide to shopping in Russia:

 What You Should Buy in Russia

 - Art: You will find a lot of vendors selling art on the street in Russia, and a lot of it will be absolutely beautiful.
 Of course, if you’re a more serious art collector, Russia is a great place to go for higher end pieces as well.

 - Fur: Russians probably wear more fur than any other nation in the world.
 You will find the highest quality, best selection, and the most fashionable items if you shop for fur in Russia.